mpolacek/goo/gcc.md

 - the constexpr expansion context, we can have more of them per one "main" constexpr expansion context
 - we create a new one when evaluating a function call, array reference, a `{}`, ... see `cxx_eval_builtin_function_call`, `cxx_eval_call_expression`, `cxx_eval_array_reference`, `cxx_eval_bare_aggregate`, `cxx_eval_vec_init_1`
 - contains e.g. the innermost call we're evaluating; the constructor we're currently building up (in aggregate initialization); a pointer to its parent; a pointer to the global constexpr context; `quiet`/`strict`/`manifestly_const_eval` flags

+##### `constexpr_call`
+- represent calls to constexpr functions
+- contains e.g. the function definition, the mapping of its parameters, and the result of the function call

 #### `cxx_eval_outermost_constant_expr`
 - the central point to evaluate a constexpr